 Website Structure Planning

 There is no definitive site structure, it depends on individual requirements and the content available.
 A barebones structure is shown below.
-When it comes to structuring your main content, you have two basic choices a).
+When it comes to your main content planning structure, you have two basic choices a).
 Have all related content on one page, in which case those pages are likely to be longer and fewer, or b).
 Have a second level which details each topic in more detail, in which case, the pillar page(s) are likely to be more of a shorter overview.

 It could also be possible to have detailed pages for some topics and not others, but this approach needs to be thought through, otherwise you are likely to be left with a website that feels unfinished or incoherent.